jice-lavocat/jice_lavocat_blog_hugo/content/post/2019/game_publishing_for_dummies.md

 ### Cash/Financials

 Here, deals really vary from one to another.
 All depends on what is actually done by the publisher and done by the studio.
-A fairly large range of royalties can from 20% to 70%.
+A fairly large range of royalties exist, they can extend from 20% to 70%.

 The deal also depends on the product maturity when the deal is signed.
 Is the game in beta version?
 If it's the case, then there is a lot of risk in financing the latest stages and the deal will weight in favor of the publisher.
 Is the game already released and famous in Europe and looking for a publisher for Asia?
 Then the royalties will be much more modest, and calculated on a different set of metrics.

 Finally, one important part of the deal is about net/gross revenue.
 Often, publishers will only take account of the net revenue before calculating royalties.
 In net revenue, many charges can be applied.
 Almost always the platform commissions (iTunes and Play Store keep 30% of in-app purchases) will be accounted for.
-Very often, the marketing expenses will also be accounted for.
+Very often, the marketing expenses will also be accounted for too.

 So, let's say that the deal is 50/50 net revshare and that commissions+marketing expenses are accounted for.
 Assume that the publisher invests 10K€ and that IAP (in-app purchases) generates 30K€ before platforms commissions.
 It is 21K€ after platform commissions.
 As 20% VAT applies, 16.8K€ is the net revenue.
 But if the marketing costs is removed from that, only 6.8K€ is left for revshare.
 This means that publisher and game studio will earn 3.4K€ net.